cr0ss0vr/SpaceDebris/README.md

 >-Enter key not sending messages - fixed (Cr0ss0vr 24/05/2014)
 >-Enter key sending message and two blank lines - fixed (beanfarmer 24/05/2014)
 >-Testing SqlHelper command history is now saved - (beanfarmer 28/05/2014)
+>-Server can now read in history from db (not yet used well) - (beanfarmer 28/05/2014)